gohugoio/hugo/content/about-hugo/_index.md

 ---
-title: Introduction to Hugo
+title: About Hugo
-linktitle: Introduction to Hugo
+linktitle: About Hugo
 description: Hugo's features, roadmap, and license, as well as the motivation behind creating Hugo.
 date: 2017-02-01
 publishdate: 2017-02-01